Katuraschek/devipep-GUI/README.md

     - If you choose to plot the topmost x plots, results will be saved in the provided results path.
     - Selecting a specific plot will open it in a new window.

+### Contact

+For questions and suggestions, please contact Katharina.Juraschek@childrens.harvard.edu.
+Please use the "Issues" section for bug reports and feature requests.